GoogleCloudPlatform/gcsfuse/docs/semantics.md

 ## Missing features

 Not all of the usual file system features are supported.
 Most prominently:
-- Renaming directories is by default not supported.
-A directory rename cannot be performed atomically in Cloud Storage and would therefore be arbitrarily expensive in terms of Cloud Storage operations, and for large directories would have high probability of failure, leaving the two directories in an inconsistent state.
+- Renaming directories is by default not supported in non-hierarchical buckets.
+A directory rename cannot be performed atomically in these buckets and would therefore be arbitrarily expensive in terms of Cloud Storage operations, and for large directories would have high probability of failure, leaving the two directories in an inconsistent state.
+This can be resolved using cloud storage buckets with hierarchical namespace enabled.
+HNS enabled buckets support atomic folder renames and are fully compatible with Cloud Storage FUSE, offering seamless integration.
-- However, if your application can tolerate the risks, you may enable renaming directories in a non-atomic way, by setting ```--rename-dir-limit```.
+- However, if your application is using non-hierarchical buckets and can tolerate the risks, you may enable renaming directories in a non-atomic way, by setting ```--rename-dir-limit```.
 If a directory contains fewer files than this limit and no subdirectory, it can be renamed.
 - File and directory permissions and ownership cannot be changed.
 See the permissions section above.
 - Modification times are not tracked for any inodes except for files.
 - No other times besides modification time are tracked.
 For example, ctime and atime are not tracked (but will be set to something reasonable).
 Requests to change them will appear to succeed, but the results are unspecified.